dbeeman/genesis-2.4beta-files/README.md

 neural simulator, the changed files will be distributed as replacement files, rather than as patches, or a new GENESIS distribution.

+The current files and directories that replace or add to one in the GENESIS 'genesis' directory are in 'gen2.4-additions0.1'.
+The complete collection may be downloaded from 'gen2.4-additions0.1.tar.gz'.

 From time to time, a complete genesis-2.4beta-src.tar.gz file will be provided.